solnet-aquarium/standards-and-tooling/html-css/CSS.md

 A smart part of BEM is that everything is a class and nothing is nested.
 That makes CSS specificity very flat and low, which is a good idea.
 It means you won't end up fighting with yourself over specificity.

 However, Bootstrap is NOT written with this in mind.
-But we can use Bootstrap mixins to create our own grids for `article` and `nav` tags.

 Format of rules inside selectors will be enforced by the use of [CSSComb](css-comb).